DraTeots/edpm/README.md

     - **edpm** separates dependency "fetch/install" from the main build, similar to npm/yarn for JavaScript packages.

 2. **Keeping It Simple:**
-    - In scientific projects, the full complexity of tools like Spack (which often installs numerous low-level packages) is unnecessary.
+    - In many projects, the full complexity of tools like Spack (which often installs numerous low-level packages) is unnecessary.
     - **edpm** is designed to be more advanced than a bash script, yet far less complex than a full package manager.

 3. **Focused, User-Friendly Approach:**
-    - **Manifest and Lock Files:** JSON/YAML manifest and lock files ensure everyone uses identical dependency versions.
+    - **Manifest and Lock Files:** YAML manifest and lock files ensure everyone uses identical dependency versions.
     - **Environment Generation:** Produces shell scripts and CMake configs to easily set up your environment.
     - **Integration with Existing Installations:** Register pre-installed dependencies to avoid rebuilding what's already available.